Trump now says Mueller should not testify before Congress

 Last Updated Sunday, May 5, 2019 5:02PM EDT

-Escalating tensions with House Democrats as they seek to bring Mueller before the House Judiciary Committee, Trump tweeted: "no redos for the Dems."
-He added: "Are they looking for a redo because they hated seeing the strong NO COLLUSION conclusion?"

-Democrats are seeking more information about Mueller's report on his Russia investigation.
-Senate Judiciary Chairman Lindsey Graham, R-S.C., has said he doesn't plan to invite Mueller to testify on the report.
+WASHINGTON -- President Donald Trump's turnabout on whether the special counsel should appear before Congress -- "Bob Mueller should not testify," he tweeted -- has sparked criticism from Democratic lawmakers eager to question the author of the report on Russia's election interference.

-Trump told reporters in the Oval Office last week that testimony from Mueller was "up to our attorney general."
-William Barr has said he has no objection to Mueller testifying.
+Trump had previously said he would leave the question of Robert Mueller testifying to Attorney General William Barr.
+The attorney general has said he has no objection to Mueller testifying.

+Not only did Trump in tweets Sunday contend that Mueller's report didn't reveal collusion and that there was no obstruction, he asserted: "Bob Mueller should not testify.
+No redos for the Dems!"

+Tensions between the White House and House Democrats have been fueled by disputes over calling administration officials before multiple committees, among them former White House counsel Don McGahn, and obtaining an unredacted copy of the special counsel's report and its underlying evidence as well as information relating to Trump's personal and business finances.

+"Today, Trump announced he is opposed to Mueller testifying before Congress.
+Before the American people," tweeted Rep. Adam Schiff, the California Democrat who chairs the House Intelligence Committee.
+"He also opposes letting McGahn appear.
+Barr's testimony alone -- designed to protect Trump -- isn't going to cut it.
+They will testify.
+The American people deserve the truth."

+Trump's repeated statements on collusion and obstruction differ from the report's.
+On collusion, Mueller said he did not assess whether that occurred because it is not a legal term.
+He looked into a potential criminal conspiracy between Russia and the Trump campaign and said the investigation did not collect sufficient evidence to establish criminal charges on that front.
+Mueller didn't charge Trump with obstruction but wrote that he couldn't exonerate him, either.

-The president tweeted after a Democrat on the committee said he was hopeful Mueller would testify, noting that May 15 has been proposed.
+In his tweets Sunday, Trump did not indicate if he would take any steps to block Mueller, who is a Justice Department employee.
+The president tweeted after a Democrat on the House Judiciary Committee said he was hopeful Mueller would testify, noting that May 15 has been proposed.

 The House Judiciary Committee chairman, Democratic Rep. Jerrold Nadler of New York, said last week the committee was "firming up the date" for Mueller's testimony and hoping it would be May 15.